 One on One YNAB help

 In 2018, I started this coaching business and I teach YNAB to my clients.
+As of the fall of 2021, I was a certified YNAB coach.
 If you don’t want or need full financial coaching, I can also help you with YNAB-only consulting.
 If you have any questions or would like to set up YNAB to work for you too, we can schedule short YNAB sessions via phone or video screen-sharing.